 You can’t rush perfection, they say.
-This especially rings true when planning a transformative decision, such as choosing a loyalty program provider to partner with.
+This especially rings true when planning a transformative decision, such as choosing from the huge pool of loyalty program providers.

 Step 1: Get Acquainted With the Company

 When it comes to evaluating loyalty program platforms, the first step is to learn more about the company itself.
 Positioning and target audience is a great place to start, because they show you the platform’s main focus.